SEARCH UNIVERSITY LIBRARIES

 All Kent State University faculty, staff, and students have access to Qualtrics at no charge.
 To log in to your Kent State Qualtrics account, go to kent.qualtrics.com and log in with your FlashLine user name (no @kent.edu) and password.
 All Kent State users must login to Qualtrics at kent.qualtrics.com.

-If you are unable to access your Kent State Qualtrics account, or need assistance migrating surveys and data to your Kent State Qualtrics account from another account, contact Aaron Near (firstname.lastname@example.org), the Qualtrics admin for Kent State.
+If you are unable to access your Kent State Qualtrics account, or need assistance migrating surveys and data to your Kent State Qualtrics account from another account, email firstname.lastname@example.org to reach the Qualtrics admins for Kent State.

 Statistical Consulting offers Qualtrics Basics and Qualtrics Intermediate workshops during the Fall and Spring semesters through the Tech Help Training program at the library.
 Visit training.kent.edu to view and register for workshops.